ArthurZheng/linux_sysadmin_webdev_commands/docker_commands.md

 docker run -it --name duck -d ubuntu /bin/bash // strat a container with name "duck", -d means in "detach mode"

+# OSX/Windows users will want to remove --­­user "$(id -­u):$(id -­g)"
+docker run -it --rm --user "$(id -u):$(id -g)" \
+  -v "$PWD":/usr/src/app -w /usr/src/app rails:4 rails new --skip-bundle dummy
+The -v "$PWD":/usr/src/app -w /usr/src/app segment connects our local working directory with the /usr/src/app path within the Docker image.
+This is what allows the container to write the Rails scaffolding to our work station.

 ### 8. Install software on your container.
 Ubuntu image is very light-weight, a bare-boned image.
 An important strategy of creating Docker images is keeping them as light as possible.
 Let's install wget:
 apt-get update
 apt-get install wget